 Written answers will be posted at https://das.nebraska.gov/materiel/bidopps.html per the Schedule of Events.

-SOLICITATION CONFERENCE

-(If there is no solicitation conference, delete this section (solicitation conference may be optional or mandatory) It is recommended that solicitation conferences require mandatory attendance.)

-A solicitation conference will be held per the Schedule of Events.
-Attendance at the solicitation conference is mandatory in order to submit a solicitation response OR optional (Agency to make determination).
-Vendors will have an opportunity to ask questions at the conference to assist in the clarification and understanding of the solicitation requirements.
-Questions that have a material impact on the solicitation or solicitation process, and relevant to all Vendors will be answered in writing and posted at https://das.nebraska.gov/materiel/bidopps.html.
-An answer must be posted to be binding on the State.
-The State will attempt to provide verbal answers to questions that do not impact the solicitation or process, and are only of interest to an individual Vendor during the conference.
-If a Vendor feels it necessary to have a binding answer to a question that was answered verbally, the question should be submitted in writing per the Schedule of Events.

-(If solicitation conference is mandatory please include the following clause as well as the above statement.)

-NOTICE OF INTENT TO ATTEND MANDATORY SOLICITATION CONFERENCE OPTIONAL

-Vendors should notify SPB of their intent to attend by submitting an "Intent to Attend the Solicitation Conference Form" by uploading the Form using the ShareFile link provided in the Schedule of Events, Section I.C.

 SECRETARY OF STATE/TAX COMMISSIONER REGISTRATION REQUIREMENTS (Nonnegotiable)

 All bidders must be authorized to transact business in the State of Nebraska and comply with all Nebraska Secretary of State Registration requirements.
 The bidder who is the recipient of an Intent to Award may be required to certify that it has complied and produce a true and exact copy of its current (within ninety (90) calendar days of the intent to award) Certificate or Letter of Good Standing, or in the case of a sole proprietorship, provide written documentation of sole proprietorship and complete the United States Citizenship Attestation Form, available on the Department of Administrative Services website at: